 Many patients avoid root canal therapy under the impression that it’s painful.
 In reality, the procedure will only cause mild discomfort, or none at all.
 In fact, avoiding treatment for your infection will result in far more pain.

-Rest assured, Dr. Bassford will use a local anesthetic to numb your tooth before the procedure so you don’t feel anything.
+Rest assured, Dr. Bassford will use a local anesthetic to numb your tooth before the root canal procedure so you don’t feel anything.
 She also uses micro-current to help with anxiety and pain.

 It’s normal to feel mild discomfort after a root canal treatment, but this should fade within a few days.
 In most cases, patients recover quickly and can manage any discomfort with over-the-counter medications.